 If used properly, LinkedIn can serve as a great platform for job seekers to find companies and professionals that align with their goals and interests.

-It's important to stay active on LinkedIn and engage with your connections.
-Participate in endorsing people and sharing articles and insights with people.
+It's important to stay active on LinkedIn, and engage with your connections.
+Participate in endorsing people--sharing articles and insights.
 Post interesting resources for people to read and engage with.
-Staying connected will help you be visible and gain rapport among connections.
+Staying connected will help you be visible and gain rapport amongst connections.

-If done correctly, you can use the three platforms to compliment all aspects of your personality and give a well rounded picture of who you are as a person and what you bring to the table professionally.
+If done correctly, you can use the three platforms to complement all aspects of your personality; creating a well-rounded picture of who you are as a person.
+Also, showing what you bring to the table, professionally.